Menu

 5. About

-It’s an alternative to Colorado’s state plan for FAMLI benefits that must at least meet or exceed the rights, protections and benefits of the state plan.
-An approved Private Plan can be either self-insured by a CO employer or fully-insured through an approved insurance carrier like ShelterPoint*.
+It’s an alternative to Colorado’s FAMLI State Plan that must at least meet or exceed the rights, protections, and benefits of the State Plan.
+An approved Private Plan can be either self-insured by a CO employer or fully insured through an approved insurance carrier like ShelterPoint*.

 Employer talking in a meeting

-Private carriers like ShelterPoint have built the experience, scalability, and agility to manage statutory benefits insurance and have the resources to continuously expand and enhance capabilities to provide smooth service from onboarding to claims.
+We continuously expand and enhance our capabilities to provide smooth service from onboarding to claims.

 Private Plan carriers have resources to help employers remain in compliance and adequately informed.